digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 # Directions for Concept and Project Proposals

-A very rough guide for producing a project proposal/concept (a project that has not been realized but is in the state of research and experimentation already). a listing of helpful questions and ingredients. not all ingredients are necessary for all projects.
+A very rough guide for producing a project proposal/concept (a project that has not been realized but is in the state of research and experimentation already).
+A listing of helpful questions and ingredients.
+Not all ingredients are necessary for all projects.

 ## General